linozen/exocortex/content/refs/python-for-everybody.md

 s.party()
 ```

-In this case, the constructor has both a `self` parameter pointing to
+In this case, the constructor has both a `self` parameter pointing to the
-the instance of the object and additional parameters that are passed
+instance of the object and additional parameters that are passed into the
-into the constructor as the object is being constructed, i.e. when you
+constructor as the object is being constructed, i.e. when you assign
-assign `PartyAnimal('some_string')` to a variable.
+`PartyAnimal('some_string')` to a variable.

-Within the constructor, the second line assigns the parameter that was
+Within the constructor, the second line assigns the parameter that was passed
-passed into the constructor (`nam`) to the object's name attribute.
+into the constructor (`nam`) to the object's name attribute.

-#### Inheritance {#inheritance}
+#### Inheritance

-OOP also gives you the ability to create new classes by simply extending
+OOP also gives you the ability to create new classes by simply extending exiting
-exiting classes.
-By convention, the original class is called the _parent
+classes.
+By convention, the original class is called the _parent class_ and the
-class_ and the resulting class the _child class_.
+resulting class the _child class_.

-To illustrate this, move the `PartyAnimal` class into its own file
+To illustrate this, move the `PartyAnimal` class into its own file called
-called `party.py`.
+`party.py`.
 Next, you import that class in a new file as follows:

 ```python
 from party import PartyAnimal